Panama Canal: Tolls

 Morgan Adams of Los Angeles, California, was the first toll received by the US government for the use of the Panama Canal by a pleasure boat.
 His boat Lasata passed through the Zone on 14 August 1914.
 The crossing occurred during a 6000 mi sea voyage from Jacksonville, Florida, to Los Angeles in 1914.

 The most expensive regular toll for canal passage to date was charged in April 2010, to the cruise ship Norwegian Pearl, which paid US$375,600.
 The average toll is around US$54,000.
 The highest fee for priority passage charged through the Transit Slot Auction System was US$220,300, paid in August 2006, by the Panamax tanker Erikoussa, bypassing a 90-ship queue waiting for the end of maintenance work on the Gatun Locks, and avoiding a seven-day delay.
 The normal fee would have been US$13,430.

+In August 2026, South Korean company SK Gas paid a record US$5.3 million in an auction for priority passage through the Panama Canal for the LPG tanker G. Spirit.
+The vessel was scheduled to transit the canal on 1 September, 2026.
+The record payment came amid increased demand for transit slots and restrictions on vessel traffic associated with drought conditions and El Niño.